KumoTheDog/Kumo-PublicRepo/README.md

 - **/kumoline `opponent` `playercolour` `opponentcolour`**: Start a game of Kumo Line!
 Quite similar to Match but instead of 5 chips you must match 3 hearts in any direction BUT you can place these hearts in any position in the grid.

 - [WIP] **/kumorps `opponent [OPTIONAL]`**: Begin a short game of Kumo RPS.
 If no opponent is specified then you start the game playing against Kumo!
 If a user IS given, dm's are sent to both users asking them to select their choice, which is then collected and placed into a main embed.
+18/06/22: Completed 1 player logic, just two player left.

 - **/kumoduel `opponent` `basehp`**: Challenge a user to Kumo Duel!
 Base game + items finished on 10/06/22.
 Intended to be a turn based fighting game, with player inventories and transcripts.